zwelshman/Twitter_sentiment/README.md

 To Do:
-1. connect to database
-2. read from database
-3. update front end
+3. update front end to match website
+4. create config file